Politics & Government

 Related

-The slate also included a bill introduced by Rep. David Livingston that would require members of the legislature to reject the term “West Bank” when describing the larger of the two Palestinian territories, the other being Gaza.
+The slate of bills also included one introduced by Rep. David Livingston that would require members of the legislature to reject the term “West Bank” when describing the larger of the two Palestinian territories, the other being Gaza.
 The bill will create a ballot measure by which Arizona voters may require lawmakers to use the biblical names for the region — “Judea” and “Samaria” — when describing the West Bank in all official state communications.

 Sundareshan called that measure a “political statement” that aims to erase the history of Muslim communities, specifically Palestinian history in Gaza.